dthung99/VAE_GAN_for_brain_MRI_images/README.md

 + Mean square error of reconstruction of VAE network: < 0.01

-+ Visual inference of the generated images from the Decoder of VAE-GAN network
++ Visual inference of the generated images from the Decoder of VAE-WGAN network

 ## Method: